dovker/Rosewood/README.md

 # Rosewood
 Rosewood Game Engine

-**Rosewood Engine** is a game engine created for learning purposes and GameJam games.
-The game engine started of following [The Cherno's Game Engine series](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) although has vastly moved away from it.
+**Rosewood Engine** is a game engine created for me to learn Graphics Programming and to learn how Game Engines work

 # Plan
+!!
+THIS GAME ENGINE IS NO LONGER BEING DEVELOPED !!
 My plan for this engine is to develop it to a point I can make an advanced 2D game and a simple 3D game with it, whilst learning Game Engine development, Design patterns, graphics programming, Advanced c++, problem solving.

 # Features